 I’ll never forget the day when a gang came by and carved and spray painted swastikas onto all of the Jewish kids’ cars.
 Though I didn’t have a car at the time, when the word ‘kike’ was yelled, I felt the sting inherited from my ancestors.

 I have had people make tasteless jokes about me being a penny pincher or calling me a JAP (not Japanese, but Jewish American Princess).
 My boyfriend told me about how in the south where he grew up, he was taught that the word ‘Jew’ is an insult.
 He thought it was a curse word, much like the ‘f’ word or the ‘s’ word.
-After he moved to Los Angeles, someone had to explain to him that ‘Jew’ is not a curse word at all – just a way to describe someone of the Jewish faith, much like calling someone a Christian or a Buddhist.
+Years later, someone had to explain to him that ‘Jew’ is not a curse word at all – just a way to describe someone of the Jewish faith, much like calling someone a Christian or a Buddhist.

 But, I have one advantage in our modern day world.